yufongpeng/AnovaBase.jl/README.md

 To be noticed, type 2 sum of squares is not implemented now.

 ### Comparison between nested models
-Nested models can be compared through Likelihood Ratio Test, F test, or other goodness of fit tests.
+Nested models can be compared through likelihood-ratio test, F test, or other goodness of fit tests.
 For now, the first two are implemented.

 Let's load the data first.
 ```